boldare/testing-framework/README.md

 or manually from Selenium website: `http://docs.seleniumhq.org/download/`

 ## Selenium Drivers
-Download Driver you want to use (Chromedriver recomended).
+Download Driver you want to use (Chromedriver recommended, other driver weren't tested yet).

 ### Chromedriver
 Download latest version from `https://sites.google.com/a/chromium.org/chromedriver/`.